Sure Dividend

 Itaú Unibanco conducts business in more than a dozen countries worldwide, but its core business is in Brazil.
 It also has significant operations in other Latin American countries and select businesses in Europe and the US.

 Its scale is huge in relation to other Latin American banks.
-Itaú is the largest financial conglomerate in the Southern Hemisphere, the world’s 10thlargest bank by market value, and the largest Latin American bank by assets and market capitalization.
+Itaú is the largest financial conglomerate in the Southern Hemisphere, and the largest Latin American bank by assets and market capitalization.

 The bank offers its customers an impressive list of services, running the entire spectrum of financial products.
 This huge list of offerings has helped Itaú Unibanco grow to its current size while diversifying its revenue streams.